jonelo/jacksum/README.md

 ## What is it?

 **Jacksum** (**JAva ChecKSUM**) is a free, open source, cross-platform, feature-rich, multi-threaded data integrity verification tool on the command line.
 It is also a lib, and it is all about checksums, CRCs, and message digests (aka hashes, data/file fingerprints, thumbprints).

 For a full feature list go to [Features](https://github.com/jonelo/jacksum/wiki/Features).

 Jacksum is written entirely in **Java** ☕.

-## Is this something for you?
+## Is this the right package for you?

 If you are a command line user (advanced user, sysadmin, computer scientist, security engineer, forensics engineer, reverse engineer, ...) or a Java developer this .jar package is for you.

+If you are a normal user and you just would like to calc and verify hashes with a graphical user interface, I recommend to download and use the Jacksum File Browser Integration installer.
+See also [Integrations](jacksum#Integrations)

 ## System Requirements